 The condition is named after a doctor called Alois Alzheimer.
 In 1906, he noticed changes in the brain tissue of a female patient who died from an unusual mental illness.
 Symptoms included odd behavior, problems with language, and memory loss.
 He examined the patient’s brain after her death and found amyloid plaques and tangled bundles of fibers.
 Today, these are among the first signs that someone has the condition.
 For the record, early-onset Alzheimer’s occurs in 5% of patients.

 Researchers believe that the condition arises due to a combination of environmental, lifestyle, and genetic factors.
 The latter instance occurs in less than 1% of cases.
 In these rare instances, there are specific genetic changes than guarantee the development of the disease.
 Unfortunately, individuals in this bracket typically develop the condition earlier than most.

 Scientists don’t know the precise causes of Alzheimer’s at present.
 However, the most likely explanation involves the failure of brain proteins to function correctly.
 The result is a disruption in the work of brain cells, which causes several toxic events.
 Over time, neurons become damaged, lose connections to one another, and die.

 Much of the damage begins in the area of the brain in charge of memory.
 However, the process can begin up to a decade before the initial symptoms appear.
 Towards the latter stages of the condition, the brain is considerably smaller than before due to shrinkage.
-It is a pair of proteins that take center stage when trying to analyze the condition.
+When analyzing the condition, we have to look at a pair of proteins called Beta-Amyloid Plaques and Tangles

 - Beta-Amyloid Plaques: These are leftover pieces of a more prominent protein.
 Researchers have found that when these parts cluster, they have a toxic effect on neurons.
 They also disrupt cell-to-cell communication.
 Eventually, the fragments create amyloid plaques.